sf-wdi-gaia/post-course-vagabond/README.md

 3. **Which models do you need to implement?** Create an ERD for the client to reference.

-4. **What are the major milestones or components that you need to complete?** How can these be turned into tasks that group members can complete in pairs?
+4. **What are the major milestones or components that you need to complete?** How can these be turned into tasks?
 Where do these milestones overlap and how will those related tasks be managed?

-5. **What milestones are you and your group members interested in working on?** How can you effectively delegate the work into pairs so that each group member is interested, challenged, and productive?
+5. **What milestones are you interested in working on?** How can you effectively delegate the work into segments?

 ## Stacks and Frameworks